NancyHarvey/k2cli/README.md

 `kubectl` (http://kubernetes.io/docs/user-guide/kubectl-overview/), a CLI for working with a Kubernetes cluster, is used for deploying applications, checking system status and more.
 See the linked documentation for more details.

-`Jelm` (https://github.com/kubernetes/helm) is a CLI for packaging and deploying applications to Kubernetes.
+`Helm` (https://github.com/kubernetes/helm) is a CLI for packaging and deploying applications to Kubernetes.
 See the linked documentation for more details.

 ### Example usage - kraken tool kubectl